EvolEcolGroup/tidysdm/README.md

 which helps downloading and manipulating present day data, future predictions, and palaeoclimate reconstructions.

-An overviewof the capabilities of `tidysdm` is given in [Leonardi et al.
+An overview of the capabilities of `tidysdm` is given in [Leonardi et al.
 (2023)](https://doi.org/10.1101/2023.07.24.550358).

 ## Installation